Solving Marketplace Syndication Challenges with Data Governance

 Data Governance Benefits Marketplace Syndication

 Data Governance clearly can play a significant role in an effective Marketplace Syndication strategy.
 So much so, that we rarely encounter a project that has syndication without a PIM.
-It’s become standard practice, if not a best practice to include a PIM, or a similar solution in your eCommerce strategy.
+It’s become standard practice, if not a best practice to include a PIM, or a similar solution in your commerce strategy.

 If you are engaging in Marketplace Syndication, it’s certainly to your benefit to investigate what role data governance can play in strengthening your execution.